-With the large harvest and effort came the problem of regulation violators.
-The Oregon State Police (OSP) had their hands full every low-tide series with any number of game violations.
-Compliance was below respectful standards and at one time it was determined that on average 1 out of every 5 people was in violation of some razor clam regulation.
+Unfortunately, a good harvest of available clams was accompanied by in an increase in violations of catch regulations.
+The Oregon State Police (OSP) had their hands full every low-tide series with any number of fish game violations ranging from exceeding the daily bag limit to digging another person's limit.
+Compliance continues to be below OSP respectful standards and at one time, enforcement personnel determined that, on average, 1 out of every 5 people were in violation of some razor clam regulation.